 Cape May is famous for its collection of ornate Victorian mansions and gaslit cobblestone streets over which horses pulling carriages clip-clop.
 It’s one terminal of the Cape May-Lewis Ferry, which links those New Jersey and Delaware towns.
 En route, the boat passes striking lighthouses and charming harbors.
 Adding to the appeal are possible sightings of whales, dolphins and a virtual aviary of sea birds.

 Wildlife also greets those aboard other waterborne people and vehicle carriers.
-Passengers on the Block Island Ferry in Rhode Island might see whales, seals and dolphins.
-Dolphins, sharks and orcas (killer whales) also frequent the waters through which the Galveston-Port Bolivar Ferry in Texas plies.
+Passengers on the Block Island Ferry in Rhode Island might see whales, seals, and dolphins.
+Dolphins, sharks, and orcas (killer whales) also frequent the waters through which the Galveston-Port Bolivar Ferry in Texas plies.

-Marine life thriving on tropical coral reefs awaits viewing by passengers on the Key West Ferry to the Dry Tortugas, the unusually named group of islands at the end of the Florda Keys.
+Marine life thriving on tropical coral reefs awaits viewing by passengers on the Key West Ferry to the Dry Tortugas, the unusually named group of islands at the end of the Florida Keys.
 The route passes by Fort Jefferson, the largest brick masonry structure in the country, which was built shortly before the Civil War.